CharlesKariuki-001/AcademicCode/README.md

 - [X/Twitter](https://x.com/yourhandle) – Quick tech hot takes.
 - Email: yourname@example.com (or whatever floats your boat).

-Thanks for stopping by—hope this inspires you to fire up your own forge.
+Thanks for stopping by hope this inspires you to fire up your own forge.
 What's your next build?

 *Forged with curiosity, caffeine, and a whole lot of debugging.*
 <!-- Add a footer image or GIF of code compiling successfully? -->